Skip to Main Content Jump to Main Content

 Jayson Terdiman – Luge

 Jayson Terdiman was born in East Stroudsburg and grew up in Berwick.
 The American luger competed at the 2014 Winter Olympics in Sochi, where he finished 6th in the team relay and 11th in doubles with Christian Niccum.
 He returned to the Olympics in 2018, where he finished 4th in the team relay and 10th in doubles with Matt Mortensen.
+In 2020, Terdiman earned a bronze medal in the mixed team event at the World Luge Championships in Sochi, Russia.

 In addition to being a two-time Olympian, Terdiman has also been a National Champion and a two-time medalist at the World Championships.